jonchuaenzhe/resnet-ecg-classifier/README.md

 1. Atrial Fibrillation: Sensitivity = 95%, Specificity = 85%
 2. Atrial Flutter: Sensitivity = 91%, Specificity = 98%
 3. Myocardial Infarction: Sensitivity = 99%, Specificity = 72%

+## Model Usage

+The trained models are stored in the folder "models" and can be executed by running the commands in the last section of the respective jupyter notebook files for each model.